 12.2.3 In order to facilitate the study of certain Questions, BDT may submit consolidated documents relevant to the Question or the results of case studies, including information on existing programme and regional office activities.
 Such documents will be treated as contributions.

 12.2.4 In principle, documents submitted to the study groups as contributions should not exceed five pages.
 For existing texts, cross-references should be used instead of repeating material in extenso.
-Information material can be placed in annexes or provided on request as an information document.
-An example of the form for the submission of contributions is set out in Annex 2 to this resolution.
+Information can be placed in annexes or provided on request as an information document.
+An example of the template for the submission of contributions is set out in Annex 2 to this resolution.

-12.2.5 Contributions should be submitted to BDT using the online form in order to fast-track their processing by minimizing their reformatting, without any modification to the content of the text.
+12.2.5 Contributions should be submitted to BDT using the onlinetemplate in order to fast-track their processing by minimizing a need for reformatting, without any modification to the content of the text.
 Any contribution submitted by participants shall be immediately transmitted by BDT to the chairman of the study group and to the rapporteur in accordance with § 15.1 below.

 12.2.6 The collaboration between members of study groups and their relevant groups should be, as far as possible, by electronic means.
 BDT should provide all study group members with appropriate access to electronic documentation for their work, and promote the provision of appropriate systems and facilities to support the conduct of study group work by electronic means in all the official languages of ITU.